subsquid/docs/docs/basics/overview.md

 - [`graphql-server`](https://github.com/subsquid/squid/tree/master/graphql-server) is the backend for the GraphQL API served by the `api` service.
 The GraphQL schema is auto-generated from `schema.graphql`.
 The resulting API loosely follows the [OpenCRUD](https://www.opencrud.org/) standard and supports the most common query filters and selectors out-of-the box.
 See the [GraphQL API section](/graphql-api) for more details and configuration options.

-## Aquarium Hosted Service
+## Subsquid Cloud

-Squids can be deployed to the Subsquid cloud service, called the [Aquarium](https://app.subsquid.io), free of charge.
-The deployment of the squid services to the Aquarium (see below) is managed by the [`squid.yaml` manifest](/deploy-squid/deploy-manifest).
+Squids can be deployed to [Subsquid Cloud](https://app.subsquid.io) free of charge.
+The deployment of the squid services to Cloud is managed by the [`squid.yaml` manifest](/deploy-squid/deploy-manifest).
 Go to the [Deploy Squid](/deploy-squid) section for more information.

 ## What's next?